bigbluebutton/bigbluebutton.github.io/index.md

 The latest version of BigBlueButton is 1.0.
 See [overview](/overview/overview.html), [install](/install/install.html), and [architecture](/overview/architecture.html) for more details.

-Want the latest and greates?
+Want the latest and greatest?
 We released BigBlueButton 1.1-beta for Ubuntu 16.04.
 See [overview of 1.1-beta](1.1/overview.html), [install 1.1-beta](/1.1/install.html).

 Enjoy!